RenWro/42Berlin_minitalk/README.md

 - It is a signed integer type, usually represented as `int`, but the exact implementation may vary between operating systems.
 - It is used to identify processes in system calls such as `fork()`, `kill()`, `wait()`, and `getpid()`.

+• The client takes two parameters:
+◦ The server PID.
+◦ The string to send.

+In Minitalk, the client sends bits to the server one by one.

+A signal is a way for a process to communicate asynchronously with another process or the kernel.
+Each signal has a unique integer identifier.
+In this case we could only use these two signals: SIGUSR1 and SIGUSR2.

+SIGUSR1 represents bit 1
+SIGUSR2 represents bit 0

 ### 🌍 Global Variables and Their Use in Minitalk